w3c/aria-at-automation-driver/Readme.txt

 MakeVoice\MakeVoice.vcproj              Visual C++ project file.

-SampleTtsEngine.sln                     Microsoft Visual Studio solution file.
+AutomationTtsEngine.sln                     Microsoft Visual Studio solution file.

 Readme.txt                              This file.

 To build the sample using Visual Studio 2005 or Visual Studio 2008:
 ==================================================================
     1. Open Windows Explorer and navigate to the directory.
-    2. On Windows XP, double-click the icon for the SampleTtsEngine.sln (solution) file to open the file in Visual Studio.
+    2. On Windows XP, double-click the icon for the AutomationTtsEngine.sln (solution) file to open the file in Visual Studio.
 On Windows 7 run the Visual Studio 2005 (or VS 2008) as administrator by right clicking the Visual Studio icon and selecting "Run as administrator".
 Then open